unchain-tech/UNCHAIN-projects/docs/Avalanche/AVAX-AMM/en/section-3/lesson-4_complete-the-frontend.md

 ```

 `getProvideEstimate` internally calls the AMM’s `getEquivalentToken`, passing the specified token and its amount as arguments.
-It then sets the return value (the amount of the paired token that is of equivalent value) via `setPairTokenAmount`.
+It then sets the return value（the amount of the paired token that is of equivalent value）via `setPairTokenAmount`.

 `onChangeAmount` is triggered when the user enters a number in an input field.
 Its purpose is to update the state variable for the entered token amount and, by calling `getProvideEstimate`, update the state variable for the equivalent amount of the paired token.